-'''

 Repository>>auditWithLimit: sizeLimit fullChecks: fullChecking

-'''

 When a detailed check is not required, the object audit can be performed under less stringent conditions (other users are logged in or page reclamation could not be completed), but the degree of confidence in the results is reduced because less checking is possible.
+For example, object does not exist errors may not be detected when object audit is not done in single user mode.